spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/engineering/development/enablement/systems/distribution/merge_requests.html.md

 ## Maintainers

-Project Maintainers are encouraged to ensure that Reviewers, and in particular Reviewers who have designated themselves [Trainee Maintainers](/handbook/engineering/workflow/code-review/#trainee-maintainer), look at a Merge Request before they spend time on it.
+Project Maintainers are encouraged to ensure that Reviewers, and in particular Reviewers who have designated themselves [enrolled in the Reviewer mentorship program](/handbook/engineering/workflow/code-review/#reviewer-mentorship-program), look at a Merge Request before they spend time on it.
 There are times when it makes sense for a Maintainer to not wait for a reviewer, so judgment should be used here.
-For example, we do need to keep the [Review-response SLO][] in mind.
+For example, we do need to keep the [First-response SLO][] in mind.
 If an MR is in danger of missing that deadline, a Maintainer should not hesitate to respond.

 ## Assigning Merge Requests